-On occasion, Image & Video Manager serves an image that is larger in bytes than the original pristine image.
-When the processed image is larger, why doesn't Image & Video Manager deliver the pristine image instead?
+On occasion, Image and Video Manager serves an image that is larger in bytes than the original pristine image.
+When the processed image is larger, why doesn't Image and Video Manager deliver the pristine image instead?

-Image & Video Manager cannot serve a pristine image unless:
+Image and Video Manager cannot serve a pristine image unless:

 - It’s in a format that the requesting browser recognizes

 - The applicable policy does not contain image transformations